Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Integrators

 \section{Integrators}

-As we have already discussed, large dynamical range problems require multi or adaptive time stepping.
-Symplectic integrators although allowing accurate and efficient integration, mostly require a global constant time step.
-Some adaptive extensions have been proposed however, the computational overhead may constrain their use \citep{2007ApJ...663.1420F}.
-It is common to express integrators as a composition of operators using the Hamiltonian splitting technique in potential (\emph{Drift}) and kinetic energy (\emph{Kick}), although there are other possibilities \citep{2011PASJ...63..881O}.

-We implemented three different integrators in a direct integration code dubbed as $\mathrm{NP_{splitt}}$ (Aguilar-Arg\"uello et al. in preparation), the Leap-Frog (LeapF), Adaptive-KDK (AKDK) and the Hamiltonian Splitting integrator (HamSp).
+We implemented three different integrators in a direct summation code dubbed as $\mathrm{NP_{splitt}}$ (Aguilar-Arg\"uello et al. \emph{in prep.}), the leapfrog, Adaptive-KDK (AKDK) and the Hierarchical Hamiltonian Splitting integrators (HHS).
 Below, we describe each integrator.
+It is common to express integrators as a composition of operators using the Hamiltonian splitting technique in potential (\emph{Kick}) and kinetic energy (\emph{Drift}), although there are other possibilities \citep{2011PASJ...63..881O}.